Student Well-Being

 Mental Health Literacy

-Mental health literacy supports students in understanding how to care for their minds, recognize signs of mental health conditions and how to treat them, and let go of the shame often linked to these issues.
+Mental health literacy supports students in understanding how to care for their minds, recognize signs of mental health conditions, and how to treat them, and let go of the shame often linked to these issues.

-Information, strategies and considerations, and example programming to support mental health literacy in schools.
+Information, strategies, considerations, and example programming to support mental health literacy in schools.

-Classroom WISE is a no-cost 3-part training package that assists K-12 educators and school staff in supporting the mental health of students in the classroom.
+(Mental Health Technology Transfer Network) Classroom WISE – Well-Being Information and Strategies for Educators: Classroom WISE is a no-cost 3-part training package that assists K-12 educators and school staff in supporting the mental health of students in the classroom.

 School connectedness reflects students’ belief that peers and adults in the school support, value, and care about their individual well-being as well as their academic progress.
 It is an important protective factor that promotes the health and well-being of students.
 This webpage provides data and best practices to promote school connectedness.

-The Trauma-Sensitive Schools Training Package offers school and district administrators and staff a framework and roadmap for adopting a trauma-sensitive approach school- or district-wide.
+(National Center on Safe Supportive Learning Environments) Trauma-Sensitive Schools Training Package: The Trauma-Sensitive Schools Training Package offers school and district administrators and staff a framework and roadmap for adopting a trauma-sensitive approach school- or district-wide.

-Tiered Student Supports
+Tiered Student Supports (Tier 2 and Tier 3)

 Tiered supports introduce additional layers of intervention that are progressively more intensive, based on the specific needs of students.
 Tiered supports typically include targeted support for students who show signs of struggling and intensive support for those with significant mental health challenges.
 This approach ensures that while every student benefits from a baseline level of support, those who need more specialized or intensive help receive it in a timely and effective manner.
 This could include: